Faculty and Staff

 Connor Donovan, Upper Elementary Co-Teacher

-Connor graduated from Virginia Tech in 2012 with a degree in Communication Studies, and went on to receive his Master of Arts in Teaching with an Elementary specialization from UNCW in 2018.
+Connor graduated from Virginia Tech in 2012 with a degree in Communication Studies and went on to receive his Master of Arts in Teaching with an Elementary specialization from UNC-Wilmington in 2018.
 He’s been active in his community, working with the Boys and Girls Club in Wilmington, helping tutor elementary students through the UNCW Learning Lab, and as a Family Resource Literacy Specialist at AmeriCorps.
-He has over 3 years of experience working with children and in classrooms.
+He has over three years of experience working with children and in classrooms.
 Connor’s goal is to help students flourish, and create an environment that encourages community, communication, and lifelong learning.
-He will be pursuing his Montessori Licensure in Upper Elementary I-II beginning this year.
+He is currently pursuing his Montessori Licensure in Upper Elementary I-II.

 Leslie Kasell, Upper Elementary Co-Teacher